First-Year Learning Community

 Interested in joining?

-Courses will be assigned to students based on preference and availability.
-Placement in a particular Connected Course pairing is not guaranteed.
+Courses will be assigned to students based on their preferences and course availability.
+Placement in a top-choice Connected Course pairing is not guaranteed.

 Sign up by May 1 for optimal course placement.